 'Foreign Experts' (who will feature strongly in the global guide) are lawyers with specialist expertise in a foreign jurisdiction.
 They may be dual-qualified, or just have particular knowledge of a jurisdiction other than that in which they are based.

-In many cases, this means firms which have attained rankings in a range of country sections for the relevant practice area, where this is possible.
-Please only take part in Global-wide and Continent-wide research if this description accords with your firm.
+In many cases, Continent-wide and Global-wide means firms which have attained rankings in a range of country sections for the relevant practice area, where this is possible.
+Please only take part in Continent-wide research if this description accords with your firm.